AdguardTeam/Scriptlets/wiki/about-scriptlets.md

     example.org#%#//scriptlet("prevent-setInterval", "/\.test/")
     ```

-    For instance, the followiing call will be prevented:
+    For instance, the following call will be prevented:
     ```javascript
     setInterval(function () {
         window.test = "value";